pyotr777/dockerIaaSTools/README.md

 This is a set of bash-script files for creating a basic single-host IaaS on a Linux server.
 The purpose is to give every user a personal virtual machine in the form of a docker container (http://docker.com).
 Users’ containers can be built from any docker image.
 Users have root privileges inside their containers.
 User can change and save their container.

 Users are created on the server machine, every user is assigned one container.
-Service users are added to dockertest group.
-When a service user connects to the server with SSH he/she automatically logins into his/her container.
+Service users are added to a group (named "diaasgroup" by default).
+When a service user connects to the server with ssh he/she automatically logins into his/her container.
 It is absolutely seamless for users.

 Authentication is based on ssh-key and key forwarding.
-SSH-key authentication and key-forwarding for the server must be enabled on the user side.
+SSH-key should be saved in an ssh agent on user machine.

-When host administrator creates a user, the following actions are performed:
+When server machine administrator creates a user, the following actions are performed:
-* A user created on the host (server) and added to groups "dockertest" and "ssh".
-Every user of IaaS must be a member of "dockertest" group. "ssh" group can be used to restrict ssh login to the server only to this group members.
+* A user created on the host (server) and added to groups "diaasgroup" (name can be changed) and "ssh".
+Every user of IaaS must be a member of "diaasgroup". "ssh" group can be used to restrict ssh login to the server only to this group members.
 * A docker image for the user is built.

 For installation and usage instructions see [Usage](#usage-instructions).